-The next diagram provides a rough representation of the page elements structure.
-A description for the main element used by default in the Stylesheet is shown in the diagram below.
+The next diagram provides a rough representation of the page elements' structure.
+A description of the main element used by default in the Stylesheet is shown in the diagram below.

 For more information about the main elements used in the stylesheet please see Reference - IOM Invoice and Credit Note Generation section XSLT Elements.

-For more Informations about the XSTL-Stylesheet please refer to XSL-Transformations (XSLT).
+For more information about the XSTL-Stylesheet please refer to XSL-Transformations (XSLT).

 with the following naming conventions:

 MyNewShop = shop_<description required>_<shopID>

 File Naming Conventions - Special Characters Not Allowed